 Stretching, simply put, makes you feel good

-How 2 Stretching Guide
+Stretching daily How 2 Guide

 Though stretching (flexibility) is a crucial and extremely important component of fitness it is probably the one that is most overlooked.
-Why this is the case I couldn’t quite say; maybe the vast majority of trainers are incredulous to the benefits of stretching.
+Why this is the case I couldn’t quite say; maybe the vast majority of trainers are incredulous about the benefits of stretching.

-Whatever the reason ensure that you are not among these risk takers and implement a stretching regime.
+Whatever the reason ensure that you are not among these risk-takers and implement a stretching regime.
 It’s easy to do and for the little time it takes the rewards could be substantial.
 To help you on your way I have produced a simple stretching guide that you can incorporate into your training.

-Probably one of the best ways to ensure that you get your 10 a day is by bolting a stretch on to the end of your training/sports sessions.
+Probably one of the best ways to ensure that you get your 10 a day is by bolting a stretch onto the end of your training/sports sessions.
 As soon as you finish pumping iron or pounding the tarmac immediately (or after the cool-down) initiate your stretching regime.
 Begin with the muscles of the upper body and slowly work down to those of the legs.

 The ACSM recommends holding each stretch for 10 to 30 seconds each.
 However, I read a report recently that suggested holding post-exercise stretches for between 20 seconds to 1 minute and repeating each stretch 2 to 3 times.
 Basically, you perform stretches as you would a resistance exercise, the only difference being the reps are replaced by time and the intensity is much lower.